cchandre/Polarimetry/README.md

 #### Calibration Data (for 4POLAR)

-The drop down menu lists all the calibration data included in the app.
+The first drop down menu lists all the calibration data included in the app.
 If the calibration data to be used is not in the list, select `other`and download the appropriate calibration data.
 The calibration data is a `.mat` file with a name of the type `Calib*.mat` containing a 4x4 matrix *K*.
 The name of the calibration data used in the analysis is displayed on the lower part of the panel.
+Select the distribution of the polarization angles (0&deg;, 45&deg;, 90&deg;, 135&deg;) using the second drop down menu: UL (upper left), UR (upper right), LR (lower right) and LL (lower left).

 #### Binning